hypsen-org/hypsen-org.github.io/content/sunglasses.en.md

 tags:
   - low vision
 ---
-This page outlines the sunglasses selection process I went through due to my sudden [hypersensitivity to light](..).
+This page outlines the sunglasses selection process I went through due to my sudden [hhyper-sensitivity to light](..).

-Being hypersensitive to light, wearing proper sunglasses has dramatically improved my quality of life.
-From my discussions with therapists and specialized opticians, the choice of glasses capable of relieving hypersensitivity is based on the following criteria:
+Being hhyper-sensitive to light, wearing proper sunglasses has dramatically improved my quality of life.
+From my discussions with therapists and specialized opticians, the choice of glasses capable of relieving hhyper-sensitivity is based on the following criteria:
 1. The shade of the lenses, more or less dark
 2. The polarization of the lenses
 3. The geometry of the frame: curvature and thickness of the temples